Workplace Communication Across Generations

 - 2% Traditionalists (also referred to as the Silent Generation).

 Generational differences in the workplace can potentially impact how organizations operate and how employees coexist.
-So, rather than falling into the age-old trap of unhelpful generational stereotyping, we’ll provide supporting statistics to offer an overview of the generational differences and similarities in the workplace.
+So, rather than falling into the age-old trap of unhelpful generational stereotyping, here's a few provide supporting statistics about generational differences and similarities in the workplace.

 More specifically, we're examining how Baby Boomers, Generation X, Millennials, and Gen Z communicate.